Frequently Asked Questions

 Q: What size bed sheets should I bring?

-A: All halls are extra-long twin, but many students have found that regular size twin sheets fit just fine as the mattresses are not as deep as those you may have at home.
-The actual measurements for the mattresses in the new halls are 79” long x 36” wide.
+A: All beds are extra-long twin, but many students have found that regular size twin sheets fit just fine as the mattresses are not as deep as those you may have at home.
+The actual measurements for the mattresses in the halls are 79” long x 36” wide.

 Q: Are the halls carpeted?